Microsoft Powerpoint - Guidelines for Accessible Presentations

 - Ensure every bullet point or item in a list ends with punctuation (e.g. a Full Stop, Semi-Colon or Comma).

-- Ensure the text is a minimum size of 24.
+- Ensure the body text size is a minimum size of 16-18 font (where possible).

 - Choose the slide layout appropriate for your requirements.